Facebook Pixel

 Solution Approach

-The solution implements the sorting and binary search strategy to efficiently count blooming flowers for each person.
+The solution uses sorting and binary search to count blooming flowers.

 Step 1: Extract and Sort Start/End Times